phpdude/django-macros-url/README.markdown

 ### Usage

-Django Macros Urls used same way as django standart urls.
+Django Macros URLs used the same way as Django standard URLs.
 You just import this and declare your patterns with macros.

-Also you can register new macro (or maybe you want to replace default macro with your like regex pattern) with `macrosurl.register(macro, pattern)` method.
+Also, you can register new macro (or maybe you want to replace default macro with your like regex pattern) with `macrosurl.register(macro, pattern)` method.

-Example of registration.
+An example of registration.

 ```python
 import macrosurl